vlazzarini/opcode_compiler/README.md

 module compilers, which can be used to add new opcodes to Csound or to execute code on-the-fly.

-The module compilers syntax for C and C++ are
+The module compilers for C and C++ are

 ```
 ires c_module_compile Scode[, Sentry, Scflags, Sdylibs]